Discovery obtains Dutch license for Polish news station

 In another challenge for Discovery, the lower house of Poland’s parliament gave initial approval last week to a bill which — if it gets final passage and the president’s approval — would force Discovery to sell its controlling share in its Polish network.

-“This license does not in any way solve the situation we have with the new law passed in the government,” said Kasia Kieli, Discovery’s president and managing director for Europe, the Middle East and Africa.
+“This license does not in any way solve the situation we have with the new law,” said Kasia Kieli, Discovery’s president and managing director for Europe, the Middle East and Africa.
 “The future of TVN and freedom of press in Poland is still at risk.”

 Discovery considers the refusal to renew TNV24’s license and the draft media bill to be discriminatory, and many people in Poland view the efforts as an attempt to silence the news outlet.